 What’s more, these kinds of financial institutions may offer educational tools and/or apps that help enhance your money savvy and build your skills.

 Banking With SoFi

 There are a lot of reasons why people fall behind on their bills.
 Fortunately, with a little planning and wise budgeting, it is possible to play catch-up.
 After that, use your newly honed money skills to put an action plan in place to avoid future debt traps.

 The bank you partner with can also impact your financial status.
 At SoFi, we make banking easy and can help your money grow faster.
-Open a new bank account with direct deposit, and your Checking and Savings will earn a whopping 1.80% APY while you pay absolutely no account fees.
+Open a new bank account with direct deposit, and your Checking and Savings will earn a competitive APY while you pay absolutely no account fees.

 Should I pay all my bills at once?